TIBCOSoftware/snappydata/docs/best_practices/capacity_planning.md

 The memory pool (off-heap and on-heap) available in SnappyData's cluster is divided into two parts – Execution and Storage memory pool.
 The storage memory pool as the name indicates is for the table storage.

 The amount of memory that is available for storage is 50% of the total memory but it can grow to 90% (or `eviction-heap-percentage` store property for heap memory if set) if the execution memory is unused.
 This can be altered by specifying the `spark.memory.storageFraction` property.
-But, it is recommend to not change this setting.
+But, it is recommended to not change this setting.

 A certain fraction of heap memory is reserved for JVM objects outside of SnappyData storage and eviction.
 If the `critical-heap-percentage` store property is set then SnappyData uses memory only until that limit is reached and the remaining memory is reserved.
 If no critical-heap-percentage has been specified then it defaults to 90%.
 There is no reserved memory for off-heap.